 What is colitis?

-The term colitis refers to any kind of swelling or inflammation of the large intestine (colon).
-The large intestine is part of the digestive system.
-It is located near the end of the digestive tract, after the small intestine and before the rectum and anus.
+The term colitis refers to any kind of swelling or inflammation of the large intestine (colon), which is near the end of the digestive tract, after the small intestine and before the rectum and anus.
 The primary functions of the large intestine are to absorb fluids from food remnants and produce stool, or feces.

-A wide variety of diseases, disorders and conditions can cause colitis.
-These include:
+Diseases, disorders and conditions that can cause colitis include:

-Inflammatory bowel diseases including Crohn’s disease and ulcerative colitis
+Inflammatory bowel diseases (IBDs), including Crohn’s disease and ulcerative colitis

 Insufficient blood flow to the colon